-- The vision of key films in order to understand their lingustic development and social significance.
+- The vision of key films or streaming episodes in order to understand their lingustic development and social significance.

-The course is based on the vision and subsequent in-class discussion of specific films which have attracted the public's attention for various motives.
+The course is based on the vision and subsequent in-class or on-line discussion of specific films or streaming episodes which have attracted the public's attention for various motives.

 - Analyze the semiotic meaning of any scene in any film.

 - Understand the social theories at the basis of a film's narrative and the protagonist's relation to society.

 - Identify the cinematographic elements utilzed in a film's narration.